iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 3 reviews"/>
 </p>

+> When i opened it this morning it suddenly uninstalled itself and now playstore wont reinstall it as it says it is installed.
+It is nit on the list of apps in settings.
+Greg<br> :date: __2021-05-27 11:38:53__

 > I constantly have to delete it and reload it as it tends to stop working<br> :date: __2021-05-12 05:26:59__